AlibabaCloudDocs/hologram/intl.en-US/Common BI Tools/DataWorks DataService Studio.md

 This topic describes how to connect DataWorks DataService Studio to Hologres and how to use DataWorks DataService Studio to create an API.

 -   DataWorks is activated.
 For more information, see [Overview]().
 -   A Hologres instance is purchased and bound to a DataWorks workspace.
-For more information, see [Quick start to HoloStudio](/intl.en-US/HoloStudio/Quick start to HoloStudio.md).

 DataService Studio is designed to build a unified data service bus to help you manage APIs.
 You can create APIs from tables or register existing APIs with DataService Studio.
 This helps you manage and publish APIs in a centralized manner.